fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 `1757` bytes is pretty damn small, and as far as I'm aware, this is the smallest APK in existence.

 However, I'm reasonably confident that someone out there in the Android community can make further optimisations which will beat my score.
 If you manage to improve on `1757` bytes, please [send a PR to the repository](https://github.com/fractalwrench/ApkGolf) where the smallest APK is hosted, or [get in touch via Twitter](https://twitter.com/fractalwrench).

-A few starting ideas include:

-- Reducing the file size of `AndroidManifest.xml`
-- Brute-force generation of keystores to improve compression
-- Further compression hacks by finding the most commonly used byte value

 ### Thank You
 I hope you've enjoyed learning about the internals of an Android APK.
 If you have any questions, feedback, or would like to suggest a topic for me to write about, please [get in touch via Twitter](https://twitter.com/fractalwrench)!